todarom3/SeniorProject/Notes/cavanaugh_notes.md

 Week 11: On this week I designed and finalized the system diagram that visually represents how all components of the project interact.
 I organized the diagram and related files into the SystemDiagram folder to ensure everything is clearly structured for presentation.

 Week 12: On this week I completed the first major draft of the project final presentation poster.
 I combined all major components of the project, including goals, system overview, technologies used, accomplishments, and future improvements, into a clean and organized layout suitable for presentation.
+Additionally, I updated the README to have more info on the data generator, and other key components of our project.